Last Updated on 2021/10/24

-The Sandaoling open-pit mine (三道嶺露天礦), located in Xinjiang, China, is the largest open pit coal mine in northwestern China.
-Since 1958, the total mining area has exceeded one thousand square kilometers and the transportation within the mine still relies on steam trains.
+The Sandaoling open-pit mine (三道嶺露天礦), located in Xinjiang, China, is the largest open-pit coal mine in northwestern China.
+Since 1958, the total mining area has exceeded one thousand square kilometers and transportation within the mine still relies on steam trains.

 Every winter, there will be railroad fans all over the world gathering in Sandaoling.

 Sandaoling steam locomotive is expected to be fully suspended in 2018, this railroad reputation as the last steam train shrine is about to disappear!